-2 Previous Work
+3 Previous Work

 Several MVA models of bus-based, shared memory multiprocessors have been previously developed to study architectural tradeoffs and coherency protocols.
-The model developed by Vernon et al[20] was one of the first MVA multiprocessor models to appear in the literature.
-The results of the model were compared with those obtained using Generalized Timed Petri Nets and good correlation (within 3%) was shown.
-In [5], the results of an MVA model were compared with those obtained through trace-driven simulation.
-A large number of configurations were modeled and good correlation (within 3% in most cases for processor throughput) was achieved.
-In [6], the same model was used to examine tradeoffs involving block size, associativity, and other parameters.
-A prototype commercial multiprocessor was modeled and analyzed in [10], and several design tradeoffs using the model were explored.
+The model developed by Vernon et al(22) was one of the first MVA multiprocessor models to appear in the literature.
+The results of the model were compared with those obtained using Generalized Timed Petri Nets and good agreement (within 3%) was shown.
+Chiang and Sohi(7) compare the results of an MVA model were with those obtained through trace-driven simulation.
+A large number of configurations were modeled and good agreement (within 3% in most cases for processor throughput) was achieved.
+In another paper by the same authors(8), the same model was used to examine tradeoffs involving block size, associativity, and other parameters.
+A prototype commercial multiprocessor was modeled and analyzed by Jog et al(12), and several design tradeoffs using the model were explored.
 Inputs to the model were derived from hardware measurements and simulation.
-In [1], an MVA multiprocessor model was used along with cache and bus cycle time models to analyze performance/area tradeoffs in the design of single chip multiprocessor systems.
+Albonesi and $Koren^{(3)}$ develop an MVA multiprocessor model which is used along with cache and bus cycle time models to analyze performance/area tradeoffs in the design of single chip multiprocessor systems.

 Models of larger scale multiprocessors have been developed as well.
-An MVA model[14] of the Wisconsin Multicube[9] was developed in order to examine design tradeoffs and issues such as scalability of the architecture.
-Another similar model[21] was used to analyze the performance of a multiprocessor system using a hierarchy of caches and buses.
-An open queueing network model[19] loosely based on the DASH[13] multiprocessor was developed, and used to evaluate the effect of data locality, cluster bandwidth, and other parameters on system performance.
+An MVA model(16) of the Wisconsin Multicube(11) was developed in order to examine design tradeoffs and issues such as scalability of the architecture.
+Another similar model(23) was used to analyze the performance of a multiprocessor system using a hierarchy of caches and buses.
+An open queueing network model(21) loosely based on the DASH(15) multiprocessor was developed, and used to evaluate the effect of data locality, cluster bandwidth, and other parameters on system performance.

 All of these models share several common characteristics which limit their applicability to the analysis of modern multiprocessors.
 All are based around scalar processors which generate misses serially and whose caches are blocking.
-In addition, the models are all fairly high level in terms of design detail (although [10] goes into more detail than the rest).
+In addition, the models are all fairly high level in terms of design detail (although Jog et al(12) go into more detail than the rest).
 For example, cache overheads are typically lumped into a single average number instead of being calculated using detailed knowledge of the underlying hardware operations of the hierarchy.
 Writebacks of dirty blocks are also assumed to cause the processor to stall for the entire duration of the operation as support for buffering is not included.

 There are several significant differences between these models as well.
 Different levels of flexibility are incorporated.
-For example, since [20] was used to evaluate coherency protocols, several protocols are supported, while in others, a single protocol is assumed.
+For example, since Vernon et al(22) use their model to evaluate coherency protocols, several protocols are supported, while in other models, a single protocol is assumed.
 Some models attempt to model cache interference while others ignore this effect.
-Jog[10] goes into greater detail in modeling the system hardware than the other models, by including processor overheads for various requests.
-The DASH model[19] accounts for the fact that the full network latency may not need to be paid on every transaction.
+Jog et al(12) go into greater detail in modeling the system hardware than the other models, by including processor overheads for various requests.
+The DASH model(21) accounts for the fact that the full network latency may not need to be paid on every transaction.
 We combine the merits of these previous models and in addition, expand them significantly to incorporate new features inherent in modern multiprocessors.

-3 Model Description
+4 Model Description

-3.1 General Features
+4.1 General Features